Kamik423/hans.coffee/Content/colophon.md

 It is served as pure ^html^ and ^css^, no JavaScript is used, no cookie is ever set;
 this website is 100% natural;
 no animals were harmed in the making of this website.
-This site does not perform any tracking or store any information.
-Please read the [privacy policy](/privacy) for the legal text.

 The body text is set in [Vollkorn](http://vollkorn-typeface.com) by Friedrich Althausen.
 The headlines are set in [Space Grotesk](https://fonts.floriankarsten.com/space-grotesk) by Florian Karsten.